susovd/Dream-Vacation-Project/README.md

   * Drop any rows that don't contain all three conditions.

-* Using Google Places API to find the first hotel for each city located within 5000 meters of the coordinates.
+* Using Google Places API, find the first hotel for each city located within 5000 meters of the coordinates.

 * Plot the hotels on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**.